 Utilities are cheaper on average in France than in the UK.
 For example, monthly basic utilities (heating, electricity, etc.) cost around €146 (£131) in France, compared to £154 (€172) in the UK.

 But perhaps the most important indicator is property prices.
 Property prices vary across the Dordogne, with the highest prices found in the most central and southerly regions.
-Property is cheapest in the north of the area.
+The property is the cheapest in the north of the area.

 The cheapest areas of Dordogne are Haut Perigord and Pays de Jumilhac le Grand, where you can find a sizeable property for around €68,000.